letp1985/eu-farmbook/api-case-studies/g4ae/readme.md

 You can read more about activating virtual environments [here](https://docs.python.org/3/library/venv.html)

 Install the required packages:

 ```bash
 pip install -r requirements.txt
 ```

 ### 3. Check the status of the EU-FarmBook API and see which projects you have access to

-Ensure you are in the root directory of the ResAlliance project.
+Ensure you are in the root directory of the G4AE project.

 Run the following command to get the status of the API